geoflow3d/geoflow-bundle/README.md

 ## Citation

-If you use the software in scientific publications, please see CITATION.cff
+If you use the software in scientific publications, please see CITATION.bib